jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 Tries to derive the client key from the app's master key.
 No user interaction needed.

 Returns the clientKey and no other credential.

+* `cancel_request`

+Cancels the current active request on the app.
+Executed when the user cancels the request in the client.

+Returns no data.